 |Flaring of natural gas

 |Emissions of natural gas in per mille of transported volume

 Energy consumption in connection with transport of natural gas

-There are currently no compressor stations in Energinet.dk's transmission grid as the compression at the natural gas fields in the North Sea and the two storage facilities owned by Dong (Lille Torup and Stenlille) is sufficient to transport the natural gas through the Danish transmission grid.
+In addition to the compression at the natural gas fields in the North Sea and the two storage facilities owned by Dong (Lille Torup and Stenlille) there is also a compressor in the transmmission grid owned by Energinet.dk to transport the natural gas through the Danish transmission grid.
 Energinet.dk has M/R stations in its grid.

 The natural gas pressure is reduced at the 43 M/R stations in Energinet.dk's transmission grid.
 In order to compensate for the accompanying drop in temperature, the natural gas is heated prior to pressure regulation.
 Natural gas is used as a fuel for the heating.
 The natural gas is burnt using high-efficiency burners in boilers.
 The environmental impacts of this heat production are shown in the table below.

 |CO2 (carbon dioxide - greenhouse gas)

 |CH4 (methane - greenhouse gas)

 |N2O (dinitrogen oxide - greenhouse gas)